Jackpocket Affiliate Terms and Conditions

 6.1 In respect of each Payment Trigger which can be verified by the Company, the Company will make a Payment to the Affiliate.

-6.2 The Company will account to the Affiliate for all Payments due in respect of a calendar month within 30 days of the end of the following calendar month, unless the amount due is less than One Hundred Dollars ($100.00), in which case the Payments may be held over to the next payment date.
+6.2 The Company will account to the Affiliate for all Payments due in respect of a calendar month within 30 days of the end of the following calendar month, unless the amount due is less than One Thousand Dollars ($1,000.00), in which case the Payments may be held over to the next payment date.

 6.3 If the Company is required by law to deduct withholding tax or any other taxes or duties from any Payments, then the Company will deduct such amounts from the Payments before paying them to the Affiliate.